Turkey Global Business Entities Guide Turkey Limited Company - Limited Şirket (Ltd. Şti.)

 Minimum number of incorporators / shareholders and residency requirements

-There must be at least one incorporator / shareholder and there is no residency requirement.
-At least one of the shareholders must be a manager with unlimited representation powers.
+There must be at least one (1) incorporator/shareholder and there is no residency requirement.
+At least one (1) of the shareholders must be a manager with unlimited representation powers.

 Minimum number of directors (or other applicable officers) and residency requirements

-There must be at least one manager and there is no residency requirement.
+There must be at least one (1) manager, and there is no residency requirement.

 Minimum share capital, or equivalent, and payment requirements (including opening a bank account)

-The minimum share capital is TRY 10.000.
-As of 15 March 2018, the obligation to deposit 25% of the capital committed in cash to the bank account during incorporation is revoked for the Limited Şirket.
-Consequently, the share capital committed in cash must be paid within two years as of the incorporation at the latest.
+The minimum share capital is TRY 50.000 (increased from TRY 10.000 to TRY 50.000 effective as of 1 January 2024).
+The nominal value per share must be TRY 25 or its multiples.
+As of 15 March 2018, the obligation to deposit 25% of the capital committed in cash to the bank account during incorporation was revoked for the Limited Şirket, and there is currently no minimum payment requirement.
+The share capital paid for in cash must be paid within two (2) years as of the incorporation at the latest.
 Additional payment requirements for the shareholders may be stipulated under the AoI.

-In general, the incorporation proceedings can be carried out by virtue of a power of attorney.
+In general, the incorporation proceedings can be carried out by power of attorney.

-However, if there are non-shareholder signatories who reside in Turkey, they must be physically present to have their signature specimen certified by the authorized personnel of the Commercial Registry during incorporation.
-Signature specimens of signatories in foreign countries can be certified by the Turkish consulates in that country or the competent authorities in accordance with the applicable laws of that country, whereby signature specimens issued by the foreign authorities must be certified by the Turkish consulates or with an apostille certification.
+However, if there are non-shareholder signatories who reside in Türkiye, they must be physically present to have their signature specimen certified by the authorised personnel of the Commercial Registry during incorporation.
+Signature specimens of signatories in foreign countries can be certified by the Turkish consulates in that country or the competent authorities in accordance with the applicable laws of that country, and signature specimens issued by the foreign authorities must be certified by the Turkish consulates or with an apostille certification.

 Is a tax identification number, or equivalent, required?
 If so, how is it obtained?

-The company is appointed a tax identification number by the Central Registration System during submission of the AoI in the electronic environment.
-After the incorporation, further proceedings should be followed up with the tax offices for completing the tax registration process.
+The company is assigned a tax identification number by the Central Registration System upon submission of the AoI online.
+After the incorporation, the Aol should complete the tax registration process.

-As of March 2020, foreign real persons can obtain potential tax identification numbers through the online application platform established by the Revenue Administration which requires filling an electronic form and uploading passport copies on the website.
-However, if the identification of the applicant cannot be confirmed through electronic database, physical application to the tax office is still required which can be carried out via power of attorney.
+As of March 2020, foreign natural persons can obtain potential tax identification numbers through the online application platform established by the Revenue Administration which requires filling an electronic form and uploading a copy of their passport on the website.
+However, if the identification of the applicant cannot be confirmed through the electronic database, physical application to the tax office is still required which can be carried out via power of attorney.

 What is the title of the applicable company registry?

-Commercial Registry Office (“Ticaret Sicil Müdürlüğü”).
-The registry is not centralized in one place, hence there are provincial offices.
+Commercial Registry Office (Ticaret Sicil Müdürlüğü).
+The registry is not centralised in one (1) place, hence there are provincial offices.

 The information listed below must be filed at the Commercial Register and is publicly available: